Breathe + Art = Calm

 When she’s not working, you can find Jocelyn hiking in the beautiful Pacific Northwest mountains, creating art, doing yoga, or enjoying dance parties with her little family.

 Heather has taught elementary, middle and college level students in MN, WA and WI.
 She graduated from Gustavus Adolphus College with a degree in education.
 Her Portland State University graduate work took her to Mexico to study migration issues in education.
 Heather has both her reading and English Language Learner teaching endorsements.

-She was a behavior intervention teacher in WA state leading small groups of students in social/emotional learning.
-Excited about helping students grow emotionally, Heather is currently getting a masters in mental health counseling.
+She was a behavior intervention teacher in WA state leading small groups of students in social/emotional learning and mindfulness.
+Heather is currently getting a masters in clinical mental health counseling with a focus in trauma.
 She has been involved in her community's ACES Action Alliance and has worked with public school multi-tiered systems of support (MTSS).

 Heather enjoys outdoor recreation, music, bonfires and sharing meals with her family.
 Her grandmother was an artist.